-Bart Gould is an agent working for the President.
+Bart Gould is an agent for the American President.

 He had not always been so.
 Born into a rich and powerful family of businessmen and politicians, Gould had proven himself to be both intelligent and brave as he followed in his heritage of service to the country by becoming an officer in the U.S. Marines.
 It was in this job that he earned numerous medals, culminating in the Congressional Medal of Honor.

 When the woman he was to marry died in a plane crash when Gould was 26, his life and his attitude towards it changed.
 Far more abandon came into his actions as he drove himself harder and harder to find a purpose to fill the void her passing left.
 In doing so, he soon learned that once you've done just about everything most anything seems a bit boring.
 Which is why he responds when he gets a summons to the White House.